Disclaimer: Jo owns everything you see!!

-Once Harry was able to get up, he went over to his surrogate mother.
-He had gained so much more respect for her, after seeing the way she had fought for her family last night.
+Once Harry was able to get up, he went over to Mrs Weasley.
+He had gained so much more respect for her if that was even possible, after seeing the way she had fought for her family last night.
 Just like his own mother, she had put herself in the line of danger to save her family.
 She was the only mother that Harry had ever known, and he didn't know what would become of himself, or the rest of the Weasleys, if anything happened to her.

 “Mrs. Weasley, I'm so sorry about Fred.
 About everything.”
 Harry looked into her eyes, afraid of what he might find there.

 “Harry, don't you dare.
-DON'T...YOU...DARE!”, she said, putting her hands on his shoulders.
+DON'T...YOU...DARE!”, she said starting to cry, putting her hands on his shoulders.
 “Don't you dare blame yourself for Fred.
 Don't you dare blame yourself for any of this.
 You were so brave, and I was so proud of you.
 I am so proud of you.
 But don't you even think of scaring me again.
 I thought I had lost two of my sons.
 I will not be happy if you ever scare me like that again.”

 “I'm sorry,” he whispered, and felt tears running down his cheeks.